28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - What is included in the shipping box?

 - Every order ships with the prescribed peptide vial or vials in cold-chain packaging, the matching number of sterile insulin syringes (typically 31-gauge, 5/16 inch), alcohol swabs, and a printed copy of the prescription label and Certificate of Analysis lot number.
-Bacteriostatic water is included for any peptide that requires reconstitution.
 A printed protocol sheet is included for first-time patients.
+Every peptide ships pre-reconstituted and ready to use; you do not need to mix anything or supply bacteriostatic water.

 - What if I have side effects?